Skip to main content Skip to docs navigation

 • As noted above, a huge amount of work each major release goes into general improvements - new features, capabilies and content are really just the visible tip of the iceberg.
 This new approach means we have no way of monetising/funding work on general improvements.
 If you don't want to pay to unlock what is new, then you effect get all that work for free, year-on-year, unless perhaps you tip.
 The risk for us is that UNLESS enough people help fund work on new things, then Wotja could die.

-• IMPORTANT: As Contact Support eats time we will henceforth be providing it only to those who can demonstrate purchase of a One Time Buy (OTB) for the year in question, or who have an active Subscription (SUB) or an 'in period' 30 Day Unlock (30U).
+• IMPORTANT: As Contact Support eats time we will henceforth be providing it only to those who can demonstrate purchase of a One Time Buy (OTB) IAP for the year in question, or who have an active Subscription (SUB) IAP or an 'in period' Thirty Day Unlock (TDU) IAP.

 • Minor Downside for you: